ctorrington/UmbrellaRL/README.md

 ## Structure

+- ### Agent

+The Agent represents the logic for reinforcement learning.
+It contains functions for policy evaluation & calculating a State's value.

 - ### Policy

-The policy object determines the actions taken by the agent.
+The Policy object determines the actions taken by the agent.
-The policy object must inherit from the Base Policy class.
+The Policy object must inherit from the Base Policy class.

 - ### Environment